-Gabriel Goltz is currently the Program Manager of the Education Programs Unit in the Administrative Office of the Court’s (AOC) Education Service Division.
+Gabe Goltz is currently the Program Manager of the Education Programs Unit in the Administrative Office of the Court’s (AOC) Education Service Division, assisting in the administration of judicial officer training, judicial staff training, and judicial branch leadership development.
 Holding a Bachelor of Arts in Political Science from Northern Arizona University and a Master of Arts in the same from the University of Colorado—Boulder, Gabe has taught and researched extensively in the areas of political philosophy and ethics, American government, constitutional law, feminism and the politics of difference, politics and literature, and congressional behavior.
-Since originally joining the AOC in December 2005 as an Educational Specialist in the Court Leadership Institute of Arizona unit, Gabe has developed and taught courses in areas including adult education and theory, diversity‐related topics, the Bill of Rights, and purposes and responsibilities of the courts.
+Since joining the AOC in December 2005 as an Educational Specialist in the Court Leadership Institute of Arizona unit, Gabe has developed and taught courses in areas including adult education and theory, diversity‐related topics, the Bill of Rights, and the purposes and responsibilities of courts.
 Prior to joining the AOC, Gabe worked in the Graduate College at Arizona State University, coordinating graduate academic program development as well as briefly serving as part time professor in American government at the University of Advancing Technology.

 ACM: Purposes and Responsibilities of Courts